 How Microsoft Fabric + Copilot Changes the Decision Lifecycle

-Your decision lifecycle, typically, includes:
+A business decision lifecycle, typically, includes:

 - Gathering data